Pregnancy: Privilege, Disease or creative act?

 The Meaning of Life

 To accept the divinity of pregnancy, one needs to accept the existence of God.
-Moreover, accepting it—when it involves suffering and precariousness—requires trusting in God and in His perfect plan for our lives.
-Background of the personal attitude towards pregnancy is one’s attitude towards human life on earth in general.
-What is human life on Earth, what it should be?
-Is it just merely going where our personal desires take us or exists an engraved path, Gods path, that we should follow because it leads us to reach our true, high fulfilment for which were created for.
+Accepting the existing of God, when it involves suffering and precariousness, requires trusting in God and in His perfect plan for our lives.
+One’s attitude towards pregnancy reflects the attitude towards human life in general.
+What is human life on earth, what it should be?
+Is it merely following our own personal desires or is there an engraved path- God’s path- that we should follow because it leads us to our true, highest fulfilment?
+That which we were created for.

 Seeking Happiness

-My answer to this question was tailored through my personal experience, that starts in Split, Croatia, in a traditional catholic family where I was born as younger of two children.
-My attitudes towards life, were product of my micro and macro surroundings, my family and the society.
-I lived with no difference than any other non-religious person, apart from my efforts to go to the Sunday mass.
-My goal was, as of every man, to find life and live it to the full.
-So, I was striving after life in money, luxury things, affections and career.
+My answer to this question comes from my personal experience, which started in Split, Croatia.
+I was born the youngest of two children in a traditional Catholic family .
+My attitudes towards life were a product of my surroundings, my family and the society.
+I lived with no differently than any other non-religious person, apart from my efforts to go to Sunday Mass.
+My goal was to find life and live it to the full.
+I was looking for life in money, luxury things, affections and career.
 I sought out pleasures.
-I was professional tennis player as young, I studied hard and became a Doctor of Medicine, I grasped for every affection I could get, obliged tight to look for myself in everything.
+I was a professional tennis player as a young person.
+I studied hard and became a Doctor of Medicine, grasping for affection, obliged to look for myself in everything.

 A Way of faith

-From time to time, that, so called happiness or better to say an excitement, would arrive but then again with every new difficulty it would disappear like it was never there.
-Not only that it would disappear but would leave me in sorrows, confusion and restlessness.
+From time to time, a happiness or even an excitement would appear.
+However with every new difficulty it would quickly disappear like it was never there.
+Not only that but it would disappear leaving me in sorrow, confusion and restlessnes

-As saint Augustin says in his Confessions “I lived in a misery, like every man whose soul is tethered by the love of things that cannot last and then is agonised to lose them”.
+As Saint Augustine says in his Confessions “I lived in misery, like every man whose soul is tethered by the love of things that cannot last and then is agonised to lose them”.

 The Life I wanted: marriage and motherhood

-Through Word of God, beauty of the Liturgy and communion between the brothers I was led to Jesus Christ, who was sent by God to save me and be with me all the days of my life.
-Relaying on Him and finally experiencing The Life I wanted to follow Him and do the will of God.
-Opened to it, I got married.
-Finding true peace and happiness in doing the will of God, me and my husband opened to the new life.
+Through the Word of God, the beauty of the Liturgy and the communion between ‘brothers’ in the church I was led to Jesus Christ, who was sent by God to save me and be with me all the days of my life.
+Relying on Him and finally experiencing ‘the life’ I wanted to follow Him and do the will of God.
+Being open to it, I got married.
+Finding true peace and happiness in doing the will of God my husband and I were open to life.
 During my first pregnancy I was found to have cervical insufficiency.
-It was a very precarious situation that required a surgical procedure and 14 weeks of bed rest in and out of the hospital.
-However, the word of God received constantly, was a light to my path and I have experienced that within suffering I was in peace.
-When our second child was born with Cerebral Palsy, it put to the test everything that we were living and believing.
-Exactly in that situation God appeared stronger than ever to be the only one that has a power to draw life from death, giving our family fullness of life and profound joy.
-This experience infused into my heart the desire to be open to life again and defeated the fears that were terrorising me.
-We received two more children, and I experienced the words of St. Edith Stein that says: “Each woman who lives in the light of eternity can fulfil her vocation, no matter if it is in marriage, in a religious order, or in a worldly profession”.
+It was a very precarious situation that required a surgical procedure and 14 weeks of bed rest in and out of hospital.
+Receiving the Word of God constantly became a light to my path.
+I discovered that within the suffering I was in peace.
+When our second child was born with cerebral palsy, it tested everything that we were living and believing.
+In that situation God appeared stronger than ever to be the only one that has the power to draw life from death, and gave our family fullness of life and profound joy.
+This experience opened my heart to the desire to welcome new life again and defeated the fears that were terrorising me.
+We received two more children, and I experienced the words of Saint Edith Stein: “Each woman who lives in the light of eternity can fulfil her vocation, no matter if it is in marriage, in a religious order, or in a worldly profession”.

 Gratitude